 If you lost a loved one, you may be eligible for compensation through a wrongful death claim.
-You may be entitled to several different types of damages, including funeral and burial costs, loss of services, and loss of inheritance.
 Our team will investigate your accident to determine the value of your case.

-In Ohio, you generally have two years to file a lawsuit in a personal injury case under the Ohio Revised Code (ORC) §2305.10.
+In Ohio, you generally have two years to file a lawsuit in a personal injury case under the Ohio Revised Code Section 2305.10.
 Similarly, family members suing for the wrongful death of a loved one will generally also have only two years to file.

 You might think that your action or inaction partially caused the car accident.
 You might be right.
 However, this does not bar you from recovering compensation for your damages.
-Under ORC §2315.33, if your percentage of fault is less than the other party’s percentage of fault, you can recover some damages.
+Under Ohio Revised Code Section 2315.33, if your percentage of fault is less than the other party’s percentage of fault, you can recover some damages.

 Your legal team can look over your whole case to determine the different legal details that could affect you and your eligibility for compensation.